 Want to increase the productivity of your employees?

-Check out this list of Top 7 Productivity Tracking Tools.
+Check out this list of Top 7 Employee productivity tracking software.

 C. Training and communicating proactively

 When implementing an organizational-level change, it’s essential to conduct proper training sessions and set the right communication guidelines.

 The training should encompass all the rules and processes and leave no room for ambiguity.

 You can use shared technology infrastructure to boost effective communication and networking.
 Moreover, you should collect regular employee feedback and address their concerns to help shape a positive company culture.

 2. Consider how this change might affect your clients

 Productivity and client services are the two most impacted areas when you adopt a 9/80 schedule.

 Deciding if you can shut your business operations for the fifth day depends largely on the nature of your business, industry trends, and commitments made to clients.

 This question needs to be addressed head-on as it’ll have far-reaching effects on your business’ success.
 It’ll also determine whether a 9/80 schedule is a sustainable option.